isbeorn/nina.docs/docs/tabs/equipment.md

-The Equipment tab is where one manages the the hardware that N.I.N.A. interacts with.
+The Equipment tab is where one manages the hardware that N.I.N.A. interacts with.
 The classes of hardware devices that N.I.N.A. supports are each their own sub-tab.
 Each sub-tab operates similarly.

 ## Selecting Equipment